PennyLaneAI/pennylane/pennylane/capture/explanations.md

 {'a': 0.1, 'b': 1.2}
 ```

 Using these tools, we can now redefine our wrapper around the repeat primitive.
+This
+code just extends what we did with the repeat primitive above.

 ```python
 def repeat(func, n: int):